 - Fiber Broadband uses optical cables that transmit data as light pulses.
 You’re getting near-zero interference, ultra-high throughput (often 100 Mbps to 1 Gbps+), and stable performance.

-- Wireless Broadband (AirFiber/5G FWA) beams internet via radio signals from nearby towers to your receiver.
-No digging roads, faster rollout, but performance can fluctuate.
+- Wireless broadband, including AirFiber and 5G FWA, beams internet via radio signals from nearby towers to your receiver.
+No digging roads, faster rollout, but performance can fluctuate, so a related explainer on fixed wireless access technology fits naturally here.

 The real-world comparison of fiber vs wireless broadband isn’t just tech; it’s about how these behave when your amazon prime buffers or your game lags.